DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/08-18 Meeting Notes.md

 - is somewhat interesting
 - doesn't feel intrusive to the player because it flows enough with the gameplay

+For example:
-For example, how can we frame the introductory dialogue portal so that it's not just a VFX floating in the middle of the room?
-In fact, how could we restructure
+- how can we frame the introductory dialogue portal so that it's not just a VFX floating in the middle of the room?
+In fact, how could we restructure the starting room in general to make the dialogue portal feel like a natural part of the room?
+- How can we make the dialogue portal asset itself seem more interesting?
+Should there be a consistent animation & sound whenever a dialogue portal spawns?
+-

 #### Programmer (Me fr)
 - Incorporate more skill-based gameplay